inasafe/inasafe-doc/docs/source/general/faq.rst

 **How do I fix KeywordDbError on Windows?**

 It’s an issue related to permission issue.
 Normally, it occurs when the keyword.db is not writable by current user.
-The thing that you have to do is re-run QGIS as administrator or re-install QGIS as administrator.
+The thing that you have to do is re-run QGIS as Administrator or re-install QGIS as Administrator.

 Another way to solve it is deleting the registry of InaSAFE.
 You can do it by opening :guilabel:`regedit` (Registry Editor).
 To open regedit, you need to search it in :guilabel:`Start Menu` (it is usually not shown in Start Menu).

 Open regedit.

-Find inasafe registry under :menuselection:`My Computer --> Software --> QuantumGIS --> QGIS --> PythonPlugins`.
+Find inasafe registry under :menuselection:`My Computer--> Software --> QGIS --> QGIS --> PythonPlugins`.
 After that, right click on the inasafe, and click :guilabel:`Delete`.
 Restart QGIS and try to run InaSAFE again to see if it works.